National Park Service, Interior.

 Start Supplemental Information

-Purpose of the Meeting: The agenda will include a report from the National NAGPRA Program; the discussion of the Review Committee Report to Congress; subcommittee reports and discussion; and other topics related to the Review Committee's responsibilities under section 8 of NAGPRA; and public comments.
-In addition, the agenda may include requests to the Review Committee for a recommendation to the Secretary of the Interior that an agreed-upon disposition of Native American human remains proceed; and presentations by Indian tribes, Native Hawaiian organizations, museums, Federal agencies, associations, and individuals.
+Purpose of the Meeting: The agenda will include a report from the National NAGPRA Program; the discussion of the Review Committee Report to Congress; subcommittee reports and discussion; and other topics related to the Review Committee's responsibilities under section 8 of NAGPRA.
+In addition, the agenda may include requests to the Review Committee for a recommendation to the Secretary of the Interior that an agreed-upon disposition of Native American human remains proceed; presentations by Indian tribes, Native Hawaiian organizations, museums, Federal agencies, associations, and individuals; and public comment.
 Presentation to the Review Committee by telephone may be requested but is not guaranteed.
-The agenda and materials for this meeting will be posted on or before July 22, 2019, at https://www.nps.gov/nagpra.
-The meeting is open to the public and there will be time for public comment.
+The agenda and materials for this meeting will be posted on or before September 18, 2018, at https://www.nps.gov/nagpra.

-The Review Committee is soliciting presentations from Indian tribes, Native Hawaiian organizations, museums, and Federal agencies on the following two topics: (1) The progress made, and any barriers encountered, in implementing NAGPRA and (2) the outcomes of disputes reviewed by the Review Committee pursuant to 25 U.S.C.
+The Review Committee is soliciting presentations from Indian tribes, Native Hawaiian organizations, museums, and Federal agencies on the following two topics: (1) the progress made, and any barriers encountered, in implementing NAGPRA and (2) the outcomes of disputes reviewed by the Review Committee pursuant to 25 U.S.C.
 3006 (c)(4).
 The Review Committee also will consider other presentations from Indian tribes, Native Hawaiian organizations, museums, Federal agencies, associations, and individuals.
 A presentation request must, at minimum, include an abstract of the presentation and contact information for the presenter(s).
+Presentation requests and materials must be received by September 4, 2018.
 Written comments will be accepted from any party and provided to the Review Committee.
+Written comments received by September 11, 2018, will be provided to the Review Committee before the meeting.

 The Review Committee will consider requests for a recommendation to the Secretary of the Interior that an agreed-upon disposition of Native American human remains proceed.
 A disposition request must include specific information and, as applicable, ancillary materials.
-For details on the required information go to https://www.nps.gov/nagpra/Review.
+For details on the required information go to https://www.nps.gov/nagpra/review.
+Disposition requests must be received by August 14, 2018.

 Public Disclosure of Comments: Before including your address, telephone number, email address, or other personal identifying information in your comments, you should be aware that your entire comment—including your personal identifying information—may be made publicly available at any time.
 While you can ask us in your comment to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.